NithinKS007/EP-Microservices/README.md

 - place the gateway behind WAF and a managed load balancer
 - add rate limiting backed by a distributed store rather than per-process memory
-- add ingress policies and network policies that default to deny
 - separate public and private subnets
 - restrict direct access to data-plane services from the public internet

-### Release Engineering

-- version images immutably
-- promote artifacts across environments instead of rebuilding per environment
-- gate releases on tests, security scans, schema safety checks, and telemetry
-- use canary or blue-green deployment for risk-heavy services such as payment and booking

-## Contribution Policy

-This repository should be evolved with an engineering-first contribution model.

 ### Testing standards